 Staff estimates repairing the distressed sections of the AVP could cost in the range of \$1.2M to \$1.7M depending on the scale of the necessary repairs.
-There are sufficient funds available within the FY20 budget for the 10-Year Pipeline Inspection and Rehabilitation Program (95084002).
-If repair costs exceed the available funding, staff will recommend a budget adjustment for this Program at a future Board meeting.
+The repair costs will exceed the available funds in the Raw Water T&D Engineering Other Project (92761083).
+Staff will recommend a budget adjustment for this Project at a future Board meeting based on the actual cost of the repair.